tupcakes/wtf_licensing/README.md

 The MS csv data also doesn't explicitly state ALL relationships.
 For example SPE_E5 should supersede SPE_E3, since it has all the same service plans and more (or at least upgraded versions of the service plans included in SPE_E3).
 However the CSV file doesn't show that relationship.
 So I had to setup some special logic with the naming pattens of the skus that infer supersedence in cases like I just described.
 So YMMV.
 If you find something not right with the supersedence in the returned data, let me know.

+In theory this api can be used in concert with Get-MgUserLicenseDetails and Set-MgUserLicenseDetails to automate cleaning up over licensed users.

 ## API Endpoints Availble

 - /api/license/metadata